plvu99/Impact-of-Salary-Hikes-on-Employee-Attrition/README.md

 Companies must answer an important question: _Does increasing salary meaningfully reduce employee attrition?_

 If salary increases alone are insufficient, organizations risk allocating retention budgets inefficiently.
 Understanding the real drivers of attrition allows HR leaders to design more effective retention strategies that focus on:
-- Employee engagement
+- employee engagement
-- Career development
+- career development
-- Workplace culture
+- workplace culture
-- Long-term incentives
+- long-term incentives

 This study focuses on technology and consulting roles, where competition for skilled talent is particularly intense.